 Movements for the legalization of medical marijuana and recreational pot within the United States have made great strides in recent years.
-As of this writing, thirty-three states have legalized cannabis for medical purposes, while eleven states have legalized it for recreational purposes.
-Public support for legalization of cannabis currently sits at 66%, up nearly 30% from a decade ago.
+As of this writing, forty states have legalized cannabis for medical purposes, while twenty-two states have legalized it for recreational purposes.
+Public support for legalization of cannabis currently sits at 88%, up over 30% from just a decade ago.

 If you wish to enter this debate via a writing assignment or speech in one of your classes, or if you just want to be an informed citizen, this research guide is for you.
 All too often, arguments for the legalization or prohibition of cannabis rely on anecdotal evidence and received wisdom, neither of which can adequately support an informed and reasonable opinion, let alone an academic paper.